rbrown146/Regressions/README.md

 # Regressions

-This class project involved generating regressions from data in the Moderdive package
+This class project involved generating regressions from data in the Moderndive package